AckerlyXu/heima/articles/vs-azure-tools-docker-edit-and-refresh.md

-<properties
+---
-   pageTitle="Debugging apps in a local Docker container | Azure" description="Learn how to modify an app that is running in a local Docker container, refresh the container via Edit and Refresh and set debugging breakpoints" services="azure-container-service" documentationCenter="na" authors="allclark" manager="douge" editor="" />
+title: Debugging apps in a local Docker container | Azure
+description: Learn how to modify an app that is running in a local Docker container, refresh the container via Edit and Refresh and set debugging breakpoints
-<tags
-   ms.service="multiple"
-   ms.date="07/22/2016"
-   wacn.date="" />
+services: azure-container-service
+documentationCenter: na
+authors: allclark
+manager: douge
+editor: ''

+ms.service: multiple
+ms.date: 07/22/2016
+wacn.date: ''
+---

 # Debugging apps in a local Docker container